sarazong/Metis_project3/README.md

 ## Metis_project3: predicting flight delay
 ### Description:
-Being stranded at the airport is one of those horrible experiences (tiredness, frustration, and boredom) you would want to avoid.
-I once got stuck at the airport overnight, and I never booked with the same airline again.
+Being stranded at the airport is one of those horrible experiences (tiredness, frustration, and boredom) we all want to avoid (I once got stuck at the airport overnight, and I never booked with the same airline again).
 Moreover, if we are traveling on a tight business schedule, we would want to have more control over our schedule.
 This project is trying to build a model that predicts flight delay so travelers could better plan their trips.

 ![ ](https://github.com/sarazong/Metis_project3/blob/main/images/flight_delay.jpg)

 ### Features: